-Clause 6: Use cases - A descriptive scenario that motivates the class of problems that the APS is addressing.
+Clause 6: Use cases - This clause provives a descriptive scenario that motivates the class of problems that the APS is addressing.

-Clause 7: Authenticated Persistent Session overview - A technical overview of the operation of the Authenticated Persistent Session (APS).
+Clause 7: Authenticated Persistent Session overview - This clause provides a technical overview of the operation of the Authenticated Persistent Session (APS).